ImmersiveMediaLaboratory/pptk/README.md

 # Info
 The pptk library which is provided via the *Python Package Index* supports Python versions <=3.7.
 In order to work on higher versions pptk has to be built from source.
-Additionally, some files have to adapted to work on *Ubuntu 22* with *oneTBB* release 2021.7.0.
+Additionally, some files have to adapted to work on *Ubuntu 22.4.1 LTS* with *oneTBB* release 2021.7.0.
 For the updated installation guide see the **Install** section.
 The following files had to be adapted:

 **pptk/kdtree/src/kdtree-impl.h**
 ```python